nim-lang/Nim/doc/tut1.rst

 ``int int8 int16 int32 int64 uint uint8 uint16 uint32 uint64``.

 The default integer type is ``int``.
-Integer literals can have a *type suffix* to mark them to be of another integer type:
+Integer literals can have a *type suffix* to specify a non-default integer type:

 .. code-block:: nim